nixworks/public/news/2010/11/17/after-alpha-conda-c-was-declared-the-first-democratically-elected-president-of-guinea-at-least-nine-people-have-been-killed-during-riots-in.md

 ### [2010-11-17](/news/2010/11/17/index.md)

-# After Alpha Conde was declared the first democratically elected president of Guinea, at least nine people have been killed during riots in Guinea-s capital, Conakry.
+# After Alpha Conde was declared the first democratically elected president of Guinea, at least nine people have been killed during riots in Guinea's capital, Conakry.